Body Mind Peace

 Strategy

-Research & testing are the most valuable components of user-centered design.
 In this phase, I looked for pain points and friction in current applications with an extra emphasis on accessibility and mobile-first responsivity.

 Competitive Analysis